TylerJSimpson/CS1331/1_introduction_to_java/module_2/module_2.md

 It has not been mentioned yet but above `str` is a **formal parameter** which is a variable that is listed in a method header and will be assigned to a value before the method's statements are exectuted.

-Not ethat the `+` operator can be used as shorthand for concat.
+Note that the `+` operator can be used as shorthand for concat.

 `major + interest` is the same as `major.concat(interest)`